 Preventing Human-Start Fires This Summer

-Contributed by Alison Green of Project Wildfire
+Contributed by our partners at Project Wildfire

 Our local fire agencies have declared that we are now in extreme fire conditions.
 Being prepared for fire season with defensible space around your home and creating a clear evacuation plan is vitally important for Central Oregon residents, but before there’s smoke on the horizon, we need to remain vigilant at preventing human-start fires.